-In 1960, Jerrie Cobb and 12 other women passed the 75 grueling tests for NASA’s astronaut prospects — but was still denied a place in the program because of her sex.
+In 1960, Jerrie Cobb and 12 other women passed the 75 grueling tests for NASA's astronaut prospects — but was still denied a place in the program.

 In the early 1960s, the space race heated up.
 In an effort to beat the Soviets to the moon, NASA began training astronauts.
 But when pilot Jerrie Cobb petitioned for the space agency to accept female astronaut trainees like her, she was shut down.

 The press ate up the story of Jerrie Cobb.
 One newspaper described her as “a pretty 29-year-old miss who would probably take high heels along on her first space flight if given the chance.”
 Another printed her weight and measurements, stating, “The lady space cadet is five-feet, seven inches tall, weighs 121 pounds, and measures 36-26-34.”

 But Cobb didn’t let reductive and sexist comments like this prevent her from demanding a place for women in the space program.
 But her efforts were to no avail, as NASA simply refused to select women like her.

 Thus three years later, Cobb and her fellow “lady space cadets” had to watch as the Soviet Union put the first woman in space.
 This is the story of how rampant sexism kept a pioneering pilot out of space history.

 Jerrie Cobb’s Pilot Skills Draw The Attention Of NASA